 That wasn’t unexpected.
 But what they hadn’t foreseen was the heat problem in steamy Florida.

-So, said Geschke, “We called the airport in Ft Lauderdale and sweet talked them into lending us a truck.”
+So, said Geschke, “we called the airport in Fort Lauderdale and sweet-talked them into lending us a truck.”

 That was only part of the battle, he recalled.
 Because the airport trucks just operated on the tarmac, they didn’t have license plates.
 The researchers were nothing if not problem solvers—this was the team that, when told by Xerox management that they weren’t authorized to purchase a PDP-10 mainframe computer, built one themselves.